mc0110/inetbox2mqtt/README.md

 - **The requirements are a CPplus with a version number > C4.00.00 (see disclaimer-section)**

 ## Motivation and background
 The possibilities opened up by controlling the RV heating or the air condition via an mqtt-broker are manifold.
 The limits set by a simple SMS technology from the manufacturer are falling.

+To establish communication between CPplus and the chip (e.g. ESP32 or RP2 pico), a LIN-UART converter is required.
+If you want to realise this, please refer to [Electrics](https://github.com/mc0110/inetbox2mqtt/blob/main/doc/ELECTRIC.md).
+However, there are now several suppliers who already have the converter on the board.

 It is very important to me to show here an ***out of the box*** solution that opens up these possibilities to everyone simply and easily - without special electrical and without programming knowledge.
 If you don't have the confidence to assemble the few components yourself, you can also ask me for ready-made modules.

 Flexible debugging and the possibility to write log-files to solve problems is implemented.